zhaonat/py-maxwell-fd3d/README.md

 For now, note that my other set of codes, eigenwell has a number of mode solvers.
 You can solve a single 2d mode problem but this implicitly assumes kz = 0.
 There is another mode solver for $kz!=0$ as well there, but this is a bit more computationally expensive.

+# Nonuniform Grid
+We implement a simple continuously graded nonuniform grid.
+This can be helpful with higher-index structures and resolving intrinsic field discontinuities across interfaces, which is inevitable in 3D structures.